midnightcodr/midnightcodr.github.com-source/source/_posts/2018-12-09-mongodb-authentication-how-to.md

 mongo -u superuser -p supercool --authenticationDatabase admin
 ```

 Let's say we are going to have a new database named `app` and we need to create a user to access that.
 We can either issue `use admin` or `use app` before the `db.createUser` command.
-Here comes the first note about mongodb authentication: by issuing `use admin`, it doesn't mean the user (details) will be created in database admin, instead, all users information will be stored in `system.users` collection.
-The command `use admin` or `use app` only serves as an identification purpose for non-administrator user creation, nothing else.
+Here comes the first note about mongodb authentication: by issuing `use app`, it doesn't mean the user (details) will be created in database `app`, instead, all users information will be stored in `system.users` collection of `admin` db.
+The result of command `use admin` or `use app` only serves as an identification purpose for non-administrator user creation, nothing else.
 Because of this reason and it might be a bit easier for user management, I would suggest that `admin` be used for all users.
 Therefore, run the following commands:
 ```
 use app
 db.list.insertOne({